demisto/content/Packs/AzureLogAnalytics/Integrations/AzureLogAnalytics/AzureLogAnalytics_description.md

 - Azure Service Management - permission `user_impersonation` of type `Delegated`
 - Log Analytics API - permission `Data.Read` of type `Delegated`

-In the self-deployed mode you can authenticate, by using one of the following flows:
+In the self-deployed mode, you can authenticate by using one of the following flows:
 - Authentication code flow
 - Client Credentials flow